 Borderline (1930, Dir: Kenneth Macpherson)

 A black woman is having an affair with a white man.
-She and the man in her life (Robson) soon face the towns-folk’s prejudice.
+She and the man in her life (Robeson) soon face the towns-folk’s prejudice.

 Borderline, a silent film, is the sole feature of British film theorist Kenneth Macpherson.
 As written on the Criterion DVD liner notes: “the film boldly blends Eisensteinian montage and domestic melodrama”.
 It is actually a great way to describe it.
 Very well shot with great unsettling editing instants.
 Acting is very staged, but it serves the purpose.
 A fine new score accompaniment is provided by jazz recording artist and composer Courtney Pine.